MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/concepts/live-large-sessions.md

 #### 2. Brief encounters

-If two people have a brief one-time encounter, the game can instead use the “encounters” array.
+If two people have a brief one-time encounter, the game can instead use the "encounters" array.

-Give each encounter a name, and after the encounter, both (or all) participants would write the name to their own “encounters” property:
+Give each encounter a name, and after the encounter, both (or all) participants would write the name to their own "encounters" property:

 ```json
 {